 Her second book is co-authored with Shane Claiborne and Jonathan Wilson-Hartgrove (December 2010): Common Prayer: Liturgy for Ordinary Radicals, Zondervan Publishers.

-Enuma recently released her third book, Silence, to much acclaim in September, 2012.
+Enuma released her third book, Silence, to much acclaim in September, 2012.

-Enuma’s fourth book, Talking Taboo, will be released in October, 2013.
+Enuma’s fourth book, Talking Taboo, was released in October, 2013.

 Enuma’s poetry is featured in At the Still Point: A Literary Guide to Prayer in Ordinary Time compiled by Sarah Arthur (Paraclete Press, 2011)

-She is the spiritual wellness columnist for Tonya Lee Lewis’ HealthyYouNow magazine for women.
+She has been a wellness contributor for Tonya Lee Lewis’ HealthyYouNow magazine for women.